Master of Science in Education (Elementary Education (PreK-6) – Licensed Teachers)

 Yes, if your current school has an approved elementary classroom, it may qualify for the practicum.

-Graduates will be eligible for an initial K-6 Elementary Education license through the Kansas State Department of Education.
+Graduates are eligible for an initial K-6 Elementary Education license through the Kansas State Department of Education.

 No, it is specifically for educators with a teaching license in another area (non-elementary).